 If you notice a dog to be retreating or hiding, leave it alone.
 Never try to pet a dog that is sleeping, eating or generally not paying attention.
 You run the risk of startling the animal and being bitten.
 If a dog appears to be seeking a bit of solitude, respect its feelings.

 What to Do If You Are Bit

 If you are bitten by a dog, seek medical attention immediately.
 Left untreated, dog bites can quickly turn into infected wounds that require intensive medical care.
 Do not worry about your friend or family member getting in trouble.
 Your health is more important.

 Being bitten by a dog is always cause for concern.
 It is also avoidable if you know how to interact with canines.
 Never assume that a dog you know will not bite you.
 Even good dogs bite.

 If you are bitten by a dog this holiday season, you may be entitled to compensation that you were not aware of.
-Call our offices and let our team of experienced personal injury attorneys review the details of your case at no cost to you.
+Call our offices and let our team of experienced dog bite attorney review the details of your case at no cost to you.
 We will advise you how to best proceed.
 Call now.